About NMIBC

 Bladder preservation therapy icon

-Patients prefer bladder preservation over radical cystectomy8
+Patients prefer bladder preservation over radical cystectomy9

-• Negative outcomes10
+• Negative outcomes11

-• Short-term morbidity and mortality11
+• Short-term morbidity and mortality, including postsurgical complications (gastrointestinal issues, infection)12-14

-• Impacted quality of life8
+• Impacted quality of life9

-ADSTILADRIN (nadofaragene firadenovec-vncg) is an outpatient option that can be administered when patients first become BCG unresponsive, allowing them to remain in the care of their urologist
+ADSTILADRIN (nadofaragene firadenovec-vncg) is an outpatient option that can be administered when patients become BCG unresponsive, allowing them to remain in the care of their urologist

 Watch video